top of page

 Please tell us how you joined the company and your impressions of working at THT.

-Before joining, I had the typical image of IT work as simply "working with computers."
-But in reality, my job includes drawing technical diagrams, handling hardware, and even doing on-site installation work.
-At first, I thought "This feels like being a jack-of-all-trades."
-Now, I understand that all of this is part of what we call "IT infrastructure construction."
+Before joining the company, I had the typical image of IT work as simply "working with computers."
+In reality, However, my role involves creating technical drawings, handling hardware, and even performing on-site installation work.
+At first, I thought, "This feels like being a jack-of-all-trades."
+Now, I understand that all of this is an essential part of what we call IT infrastructure construction.

 What changes have you noticed through your work at THT?